eighty20results/e20r-directory-for-pmpro/readme.txt

 === E20R Directory for PMPro ===
-Contributors: eighty20results, strangerstudios
+Contributors: eighty20results
 Tags: pmpro, paid memberships pro, members, directory, eighty/20 results Requires at least: 4.4
 Tested up to: 5.1.1
 Stable tag: 3.0

-Add a robust Member Directory and Profiles to Your Membership Site - with attributes to customize the display.
+Add a enhanced and more robust Member Directory and Profiles to your Membership Site - with attributes to customize the display.

 == Description ==

-The Member Directory Add On enhances your membership site with a public or private, searchable directory and member profiles.
+The E20R Directory for PMPro plugin enhances your membership site with a public or private, searchable member directory and member profiles.

-This plugin creates 2 short codes for a Member Directory and Member Profile pages, which can be defined in Memberships > Page Settings of the WordPress admin.
+This plugin creates 2 short codes for a Member Directory and Member Profile pages, which can be defined in Memberships > Settings > Pages of the WordPress admin.

+It has support for a number of additional attributes/features beyond what the PMPro add-on offers (see list).

+Unlike the PMPro add-on, this version of the member directory supports multiple directory/profile page combinations.
+As a result, it's possible to configure more than one "Directory" page and have it linked to it's own "Profile" page.
+This means you can create multiple directories with different settings.
+One use case is to have People and Business memberships where the People directory consists solely of users/members.
+The "Business directory", on the other hand, consists solely of businesses.

+With the activation of this plugin, you will see a Billing Address and Shipping Address section on the user's WordPress profile page (backend).
+This section will let your members update their PMPro billing and shipping address(es).

+The shipping address section is only available if the PMPro Shipping Address add-on is installed and active (or has been).

+The [pmpro_member_directory] and [pmpro_member_profile] short codes are fully supported.

+Credit: Loosely based on the PMPro Member Directory and Profiles add-on from the Paid Memberships Team.

+=== Shortcodes ===
-Shortcode attributes for `[e20r-directory-for-pmpro]` include:
+Shortcode attributes for `[e20r-member-directory]` include:

 1. avatar_size: The square pixel dimensions of the avatar to display.
 Requires the "show_avatar" attribute to be set to 'true'. default: '128' (accepts any numerical value).
 1. fields: Display additional user meta fields. default: none (accepts a list of label names and field IDs, i.e. fields="Company,company;Website,user_url").